 Preschool Cowboy Center

-Objective: Children will explore the world of cowboys through imaginative play, creative activities, and hands-on learning experiences.
+Objective: Preschool children will explore the world of cowboys through imaginative play, creative activities, and hands-on learning experiences.

 Center Setup:

-Designated Area: Create a "Wild West" area with a backdrop (e.g., brown paper with cactus drawings), hay bales (if available), and a "saloon" or "general store" corner.
+Create a "Wild West" area with a backdrop (e.g., brown paper with cactus drawings), hay bales (if available), and a "general store" corner.
+Focus on sensory exploration, dramatic play, and simple storytelling.

 Materials: